jungwook-lee/coding-practice/tree/README.md

 - Level-order traversals are useful for:
   - Figuring out height
   - Sprial order is an extension of level order, (good interview practice question)
+- Knowing how to do Level-order(BFS) both itertively, recursively is important

 ## Tree Questions Checklist: